-Melanzane alla Parmigiana or aubergine Parmigiana is one of my all-time favourite vegetarian dishes.
+Melanzane alla Parmigiana or aubergine Parmigiana (aubergine & tomato bake) is one of my all-time favourite vegetarian dishes.
 I felt inspired to do another rendition.

 Adding crumbs at the end is something I also like to do.
 I fry the bread with olive oil and herbs to create a golden brown and crunchy topping.
-Otherwise known as poor mans Parmesan, its adds a lovely textural and flavour element to the dish.
+Otherwise known as poor man’s Parmesan, it adds a lovely textural and flavour element to the dish.
 I made a little extra and sprinkled this between the layers ( entirely optional).
-I love the texture of fresh mozzarella and I used torn up bocconcini but you could use a firmer variety of mozzarella too.
+I love the texture of fresh mozzarella and I used torn-up bocconcini but you could use a firmer variety of mozzarella too.

 I took my new Le Creuset cast iron pot for its first spin on the stove.
 It was sent to me by Le Creuset to announce their Sage range of cookware and I’m totally in love with this colour.
 I used their non-stick griddle pan to cook the aubergines in this recipe and it is one of my favourite pans of all time.

 Aubergine Parmigiana– serves 4 as a side dish 2 as a main

 - 2 Tbsp olive oil

 - 1 brown onion peeled and cut in half lengthways